 Benefits of category management

-There are many benefits to implementing category management within your organization.
-It immediately segments corporate procurement resulting in a laser focus on individual spending types rather than corporate spending as a whole.
+Category management immediately segments corporate procurement resulting in a laser focus on individual spending types rather than corporate spending as a whole.
 The long-term effect of this segmented focus is a greater impact on overall spend optimization.

-Another benefit of establishing spend categories is the breaking down of procurement silos through the assignment of dedicated category managers.
+The breaking down of procurement silos through the assignment of dedicated category managers is another major benefit.
 Category management is a group effort and more minds at work means more ideas and solutions.

 Additionally, category management results in the development of improved processes to produce faster results.
-Without category management, spending is addressed broadly and areas such as tail spend or maverick spend are often overlooked.
-A narrower lens on individual categories in their entirety allows for all stones to be turned over.
-According to Deloitte, “Category management should be considered as a primary pillar in a broad operating cost reduction strategy.”
+Without addressing it, companies often broadly overlook specific areas like tail spend or maverick spend.
+Examining individual categories in their entirety with a narrower lens allows us to uncover all stones.
+As Deloitte states, "Consider category management as a primary pillar in a broad operating cost reduction strategy."

 Utilizing category management and strategic sourcing within your direct procurement strategy is usually a given.
 Are you putting the same amount of thought and consideration into your indirect spend?